Watcha-ma-call-it/DLT-TM/Proposal/Background/TM.md

 -  Ownership of TMs

     This issue can be quite a complex one, especially with different laws in different countries, and different policies between companies and organisations.
 However, the same core issue still persists; who exactly owns the TMs?
 TMs can be generated in many different ways, whether its an in-house localisation system, within an external Translation Management System, or by a linguists who records the translations they have done.
 This poses many different questions, is the entity who generates a TM owns the TM?
 Is the owner of the source strings the owner of the TM, regardless of where it was generated?
 Does a linguist who does the translation own a partial part of the TM (their IP)?
 If you distribute a TM to someone outside the entity's group does that TM fall under a distribution license?
 These questions can have very complex and sometime ambiguous answers.

+---

+> This page may not encapsulate everything a TM has to offer, nor does it highlight issues with TMs across the industry but I do believe it is enough basic knowledge to help understand the concepts within the proposal.
+Please head back to the start [here](../index 'The Proposal').